jd2476/WhatsApp-Chat-HTML-Converter/README.md

 3. View and Interact with HTML:
   - The script will generate an HTML file named after the folder containing the chat log, appended with a version number (e.g., ChatFolder_v0.html).
   - Open this HTML file in a web browser to view the formatted chat.
-  - Use checkboxes next to each message to select messages.
+#  - Use checkboxes next to each message to select messages. (planned)
-  - Click the “Create Summary” button to open a new HTML document with only the selected messages.
+#  - Click the “Create Summary” button to open a new HTML document with only the selected messages. (planned)

-4. Summary HTML:
+# 4. Summary HTML: (planned)
-  - The summary HTML is displayed in a new browser window or tab.
+#  - The summary HTML is displayed in a new browser window or tab.
-  - This document can be saved manually from the browser for record-keeping or sharing.
+#  - This document can be saved manually from the browser for record-keeping or sharing.

 ## Requirements
   - Python environment (Python 3.x recommended).